Shadows aspect of rotating black holes in the Einstein-AdS SU(N)-nonlinear sigma model: Shadow observables and BH parameter estimation

 \section{Shadow observables and BH parameter estimation}

 To have BH models that are observationally consistent, the parameters associated with theoretical BHs need to be constrained using EHT observations.
 The observed images of the supermassive BH M87* and Sgr A* are consistent with the predictions of the Kerr BH of general relativity.
 In the following, we identify key observables and examine their behavior within the framework of the RASN-BH.
+Note that several studies have explored constraints on the parameters of general black holes derived from the NJA (see, for example, Refs.~\cite{tsukamoto_constraining_2014,tsukamoto_black_2018}).
+In this section, we focus on the most salient aspects of the black hole, whose constraints provide valuable insights into its fundamental characteristics.